 Windows 10 comes with a utility to create a recovery drive on a USB flash drive so that you can use it to reset non-working PC or troubleshoot problems.

-Besides, during the process of Windows 10 recovery USB drive creation, you can choose to back up system files to the recovery drive.
-This allows you to use the drive to reinstall Windows in case PC can't start.
+Besides, during the process of creating a Windows recovery USB drive, you can choose to back up system files to the recovery drive.
+This allows you to use the drive to reinstall Windows in case PC can’t start.

 How to Create Windows 10 Recovery Drive